Scripter17/url-cleaner/discord-app/README.md

 ## Usage

-On startup, URCDA uses `URLCDA_TOKEN` environment variable to login and prints basic info such as servier invite and user install links.
+On startup, URLCDA uses the `URLCDA_TOKEN` environment variable to login and prints basic info such as servier invite and user install links.

 To clean the URLs in a message, right click the message, click "apps", then choose your desired "Clean URLs" commands.